link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 There are two questions needing revolving:

+Two main questions need to be addressed for this to work:

-1. First, how do hosts know about the address of other containers?
+**1. How do hosts (and containers) discover the cluster addresses of other containers, especially those on different hosts?**

-This is similar to maintain a [database cluster]({{< ref "distributed-database" >}}).
+This is often managed similarly to how a [distributed database cluster]({{< ref "distributed-database" >}}) maintains its state.
-A **Controller** server is built to manage addresses and forwarding rules of the overlay network, rather than the decentralized style, because:
+A central **Controller** component is typically used to manage the overlay network's addresses, routing rules, and overall state.
+A strongly consistent component is often preferred because:

-- The cluster's state is frequently modified and requires strong consistency.
+- The cluster's network state changes frequently (containers starting, stopping, moving) and requires strong consistency to avoid routing errors.
-- We can control the cluster more simply and deeply with the controller.
+- A controller provides a simpler and more powerful point for managing and introspecting the cluster's network.

 ```d2
 Cluster {